Combinatorial formulas for Macdonald polynomials by superizations: Proof of Theorem

-Otherwise, there exists a pair of attacking boxes $u$ and $v$ satisfying condition (III) of Definition \ref{Def:non-attacking} with $|\sigma(u)|=|\sigma(v)|$.
+Otherwise, there exists a pair of attacking boxes $u$ and $v$ satisfying condition (III) of Definition \ref{Def:non-attacking} with $|\sigma(u)|=|\sigma(v)|$, or there exists a restricted box $u$ to the right of an unrestricted box $v$ in the top row.
 For such a super filling $\sigma$, we construct a new super filling $\Omega(\sigma)$ by applying a sequence of queue-inversion flip operators $\rho_i$.

-The super filling $\Omega(\sigma)$ is defined as follows: We start with the first (leftmost) attacking box in the top row of $\sigma$, and move its entry to the first column by a sequence of queue-inversion operators $\rho_i$.
-We repeat this process for the second attacking box in the top row, moving its entry to the second column, and continue until all entries from attacking boxes in the top row have been moved to the front columns.
+The super filling $\Omega(\sigma)$ is defined as follows: We start with the first (leftmost) box in the top row of $\sigma$ that is an attacking box or a restricted box with some unrestricted boxes to its left, and move its entry to the first column by a sequence of queue-inversion operators $\rho_i$.
+We repeat this process for the second such box in the top row, moving its entry to the second column, and continue until all entries from these boxes in the top row have been moved to the front columns.

 If the resulting filling $\Omega(\sigma)$ is non-attacking, we say $\sigma$ is separable; otherwise, $\sigma$ is inseparable.
 Equivalently, $\sigma$ is separable if and only if in $\Omega(\sigma)$, any two entries with the same absolute value lie within a single column.